You are here

 SOPs must describe any limitations placed on the use of expedited review, including:

-- For federally supported or FDA-regulated research, the relevant department or agency head may restrict, suspend, terminate or choose not to authorize an institution's or IRB's use of expedited review procedures.
+- For federally supported or FDA-regulated research, the relevant department or agency head may restrict, suspend, terminate or choose not to authorize an institution's or IRB's use of expedited review procedures; and

-- In addition, the VPR retains authority to require full-board review of any project or category of projects.
+- The IO retains authority to require full-board review of any project or category of projects.

 In its review of research applications, the IRB considers whether research procedures are consistent with sound research design in order to yield the expected knowledge.
 Scientific merit is examined in relationship to the risks and benefits of the research.
 The IRB may fulfill its obligation to evaluate proposed research for scientific or scholarly validity by ensuring its membership includes individuals with appropriate scientific background to determine whether the research can reasonably be expected to answer its proposed question and whether the importance of the knowledge to be gained is sufficient to justify any risks associated with the conduct of the project.